-- Teacher confiscates and returns the device at the end of the day. - Phone is sent to office and may be picked up by the student after school. - Phone is sent to office and parents/guardians must pick up phone. - Detention, parent meeting, student being sent home, suspension, or other alternative consequences may be applied.
+- Teacher confiscates and returns the device at the end of the day. - Phone is sent to the office and may be picked up by the student after school. - Phone is sent to the office and parents/guardians must pick up the phone. - Detention, parent meeting, student being sent home, suspension, or other alternative consequences may be applied.

 If a student is in the administration office for any reason, they may not use their cell phone.
-Administration will contact parents if necessary and/or the student can request to use the phone in the office to contact their parent.
+Administration will contact parents if necessary.
 Cell phones will not be released with permission over the phone by the parent or guardian.